azat-co/practicalnode/chapter6/chapter6.md

 }
 ```

+It's better to test the enhancements earlier.
+Everything should be ready for running the app.

 ## Running the App

 Now everything should be set up properly to run Blog.
 Contrary to the example in Chapter 5, we see protected pages only when we’re logged in.
 These protected pages enable us to create new posts, and to publish and unpublish them.
 But as soon as we click "Logout" in the menu, we no longer can access the administrator page.